iron87/argocd-examples/README.md

 For more details on this usage, refer to the official Argo CD documentation.

+### gitlab-private-repo-secret.yaml

+The gitlab-private-repo-secret.yaml file contains a secret used for authenticating ArgoCD to a private GitLab repository using a token.

 ## Contributing

 Contributions to this repository are welcome!
 If you have any improvements, additional examples, or fixes, feel free to open a pull request.